 China's central bank drains 20 bln yuan from market

-BEIJING, May 10 (Xinhua) -- China's central bank drained 20 billion yuan (3.1 billion U.S. dollars) from the financial system through open market operations Thursday, with the volume of maturing securities exceeding new injections.
+BEIJING, July 2 (Xinhua) -- China's central bank drained 20 billion yuan (about 3 billion U.S. dollars) from the financial system on Monday to ensure stable liquidity.

-The People's Bank of China (PBOC) pumped 30 billion yuan through reverse repos, with 50 billion yuan of contracts maturing, leading to a net withdrawal of 20 billion yuan.
+The People's Bank of China (PBOC) didn't pump any money into the market through reverse repos on Monday, with 20 billion yuan in contracts maturing, leading to a net withdrawal of 20 billion yuan.

 A reverse repo is a process by which the central bank bids and buys securities from commercial banks, with an agreement to sell them back in the future.

 The PBOC announced last month that it would cut the reserve requirement ratio (RRR) for some commercial banks by 50 basis points, expecting to release a total of 700 billion yuan into the banking system.

 PBOC said the cut, the third this year following reductions in January and April, was "a targeted, precision regulation" to boost funding for small and micro firms as well as to support the debt-to-equity swap program.
 The cut will take effect on July 5.

 China will maintain a prudent and neutral monetary policy in 2018 as it balances growth and risk prevention.